 - The gel sheet may be cut with sterile scissors before applying to the wound and placed side by side to cover larger areas.
 For deep wounds multiple layers may be used or alternatively the wound may be filled with Medihoney Antibacterial Medical Honey.

 The gel sheet requires changing when the dressing has gelled and has been diluted by wound exudate.
 Dressings may be left in place for up to 7 days on non-exudating wounds.
 More frequent changing is required on exudating wounds where the frequency of change is dependant on the level of exudate.
-If maceration* of the surrounding skin occurs more frequent changing of the dressing is required.(over-hydrated, whitish-colored tissue due to excess moisture)
+If maceration* of the surrounding skin occurs more frequent changing of the dressing is required.(over-hydrated, whitish-coloured tissue due to excess moisture).

 Do not use on individuals who have had an allergic reaction to honey or sodium alginate.